ahmed-abd0/searchable/README.md

 **In Service Provider**

-you can register your custom operators also in one of the service providers
+you can register your custom operators also in one of the service providers boot method

 ```php
     ColumnConfigraution::registerOperator("sp_like", function (Builder $builder, string $column, string $word) {